 Millipede.
 Image Courtesy Marek, P.; Shear, W.; Bond, J. (2012).
 Creative Commons SA 3.0.
 It Has to be a Record -618 legs

-The twelve-inch African millipedes depicted above was imported from South Africa for years and sold in pet shops throughout much of the United States.
+The 12-inch African millipedes depicted above was imported from South Africa for years and sold in pet shops throughout much of the United States.
 Several years ago importation of these beasts was prohibited via the USDA.
 Reportedly the concern wasn’t that these critters would get loose and become agricultural pests.
 However, the problem apparently was with small mites that were commonly associated with this millipedes-possible pest?
 In actuality these mites are what are commonly termed feeder mites.
 They function to clean the millipedes.
 That was a little sad as the kids loved the millipedes and they were easy to keep and certainly cheap to feed.

 If disturbed, millipedes will typically coil up with their head (most vulnerable part of the body) in the center.
-This of course protects the most vunerable parts of their body.
+This of course protects the most vulnerable parts of their body.
 There are a group of millipedes called the pill-millipedes which roll up much like a pillbug or so called roly-poly.
 These occur in many tropical areas with a species from Africa reaching the size of a golf ball.

 Millipedes typically feed on decaying vegetation, but they occasionally become pests on plant parts with ground contact.
-Most millipedes in the continental United States rarely exceed three to four inches in length.
-However, some of the tropical species can reach one foot.
+Most millipedes in the continental United States rarely exceed 3 to 4 inches in length.
+However, some of the tropical species can reach 1 foot.
 Sometimes millipedes accompanied by centipedes and sowbugs migrate in great numbers.
 This is believed to be the result of a heavy population build-up because of extremely favorable environmental conditions followed by drought or some other unfavorable conditions such as removal of breeding sites.
 Migrations at times have been so heavy as to make it necessary to sprinkle sand on slippery railroad tracks to provide traction for the driving wheels of the trains.
 In one reported migration, a farmer shoveled several gallons of these critters a day from his front porch for three weeks.

 Millipedes grow slowly and some can live for several years.
 Most species prefer damp habitats and remain hidden during the day under objects.
 Moisture control is of extreme importance in the control of millipedes.

 Centipedes.
-Centipedes are elongated, flattened, worm-like animals with 15 or more pair of legs with each body segment bearing a single pair.
-The last pair is usually longer and points directly backwards and looks very similar to the elongated antennae.
+Centipedes are elongated, flattened, worm-like animals with 15 or more pair of legs, with each body segment bearing a single pair.
+The last pair is usually longer and points directly backwards and looks very similar to its elongated antennae.
 As a result, the head end of many centipedes looks very similar to the tail end.
 This is advantageous, since a potential predator may grab the wrong end which could result in a painful and potentially fatal mistake-good reason to be left alone!
-The first pair of legs is modified into a pair of fang-like poison jaws which are capable of inflicting a painful bite.
+The first pair of legs is modified into a pair of fang-like poison jaws, which are capable of inflicting a painful bite.
 Smaller centipedes are considered harmless to humans, but the bites from larger species can be quite painful, resulting in local swelling.
 This can debilitate an adult human for a few days.
 Some of the tropical species are quite large and are greatly feared by humans.

 One of the most well-known of these critters is a giant that lives in caves in South America and can reach a length of 18 inches.
 This powerful beast hunts mice, bats and other relatively large critters.
-Once seize with its venomous poison jaws, captured bats are said to die in as little as 30 seconds.
+Once seized with its venomous poison jaws, captured bats are said to die in as little as 30 seconds.
 Although probably not capable of killing a human, villagers in Venezuela claim that the bite of one of these giants did kill a child.
 I do know of an individual that was" playing" with one of these creatures (not smart) and was bitten.
 He was sick for a few days with a severely swollen hand.

 At times, it almost appears that these and other arthropods have the ability to think.
 Of course this is quite doubtful, but they have been well-equipped to react instinctively (almost appearing intelligently) too many circumstances.
 We recently watched a large Vietnamese centipede catch and feed on a cricket.
-Once caught, the centipede immediately cut off the cricket’s legs thus removing its ability to escape.
-Thinking that this was an accident we fed it another cricket with the same results.
+Once caught, the centipede immediately cut off the cricket’s legs, thus removing its ability to escape.
+Thinking that this was an accident, we fed it another cricket with the same results.
 Taking this impromptu experiment a step further, we fed a cricket to a different centipede with the same result-thought the first one might have been smarter-oops!
 They don't think.